rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 \* There are many different EA organisations around the world (I recommend a slide with the logos of some of the bigger EA organisations)

-\* A graph where we are growing really quickly (I graphed the openphil grant database totals per year link, result)
+\* A graph where we are growing really quickly (I graphed the [Open Philanthropy Project's grant database](https://www.openphilanthropy.org/giving/grants) totals per year link, result)

 \* Explain how EA fits the trend of the last 30 years.
 The trend where society is moving towards using evidence and planning.
 Be sure to mention evidence based medicine (and make sure you know the history of this).